Tajnost/100daysOfPython/README.md

 - Ended this journey on

 ## Log Descending

+**Day 10: January 9, 2024 CAPSTONE EXCERICE** -
+- **Project 12 : Blackjack** -  A blackjack application that tests you on all other 10 days of work.

 **Day 9: January 8, 2024**
 - **Project 11 : Calculator** - A Calculator that can do basic mathematic operations, while asking us for input each step of the way.